Share | 10/12/2022

 C3 class drone flying in subcategory A3 – e.g. WingtraOne GEN II VTOL, Quantum Trinity F90+ eVTOL and DJI Matrice 300 RTK

-All eBee X, eBee Ag and eBee Geo drones shipped in Europe by AgEagle from September 2022, include the C2 label at no extra cost.
+All eBee X, eBee Ag, and eBee Geo drones shipped within Europe by AgEagle since September 2022 include the C2 label to operate in the Open Category, within the A2 subcategory.

 Operational advantages of C2 drones: